 Reentry: A tournament option for players who bust to buy in again.

-Satellite: Tournament with the chance of paying a lower buy-in to win a seat into a tournament with a larger buy-in.
+Satellite: A tournament with the chance of paying a lower buy-in to win a seat into a tournament with a larger buy-in.

 Semi-bluff: Wagering with a weak hand – but one with potential to improve – to trick an opponent into taking a specific action.
 See also: the semi-bluff in poker.